meepmeme/meepmeme.github.io/README.md

 ### basic info and stuff

-this is just for fun, o nothing i particularly high effort.
+this is just for fun, nothing particularly high effort.